danflanagan8/view-mode-path/view_mode_path/README.txt

    used (if they exist).
 So it could be as simple as this:

    <a {{ view_mode_path_modal_link_attributes(node) }}>Open default view mode in modal!</a>

+4. Bonus!
+This one's in here even though it doesn't have to do with view modes.
+   It just allows non-node and non-media routes to open easily in a modal using the same default config set in this module.

+   <a {{ view_mode_path_modal_link_by_route_attributes('view.some_view.page_1', [], '75%', 'my-anchor-class', 'my-modal-class') }}>Open view in modal!</a>